 Imperial College uses a comprehensive timesheet template.
 This is a paper version timesheet completed using Microsoft Excel.
 It should be used by all categories of staff working on projects where the funder requires time records.
 This template accounts for the individual's entire productive working hours, including absences.
 Only one comprehensive timesheet per individual per month will be accepted.
-A separate absence record should also be maintained and made available if required.
+A separate absence record should also be maintained.

 Timesheets must be:

 completed monthly and signed by the individual undertaking the work to reflect actual hours worked;